Growing and Using Echinacea Purpurea

-Some products named as Echinacea products do not contain any Echinacea, and some may actual contain harmful contaminants, so it makes sense to grow your own Echinacea.
-Also, be sure that you do not use Echinacea more than eight weeks.
+Some Echinacea-named products do not contain any Echinacea, and some may actually contain harmful contaminants, so it makes sense to grow your own Echinacea.
+Also, be sure that you do not use Echinacea for more than eight weeks.
 Also, do not use Echinacea if you are taking medications such as anabolic steroids, amindarone, and chemotherapy drugs methotrexate and ketoconazole.
 It may also interact with other medications.
 Individuals with autoimmune diseases such as multiple sclerosis or HIV should not take Echinacea, nor should women who are pregnant or nursing.
-Side effects from Echinacea are rare; however, some side effects have been noted such as headache, nausea, dizziness, abdominal pain and constipation.
+Side effects from Echinacea are rare; however, some side effects have been noted such as headache, nausea, dizziness, abdominal pain, and constipation.
 Rashes may occur in children.
-Severe allergies can also occur, but rarely do.
+Severe allergies can also occur but rarely do.
 These include anaphylactic reactions including itching, swelling of the face or throat, wheezing, and rash.
-Anyone with allergies to chamomile, ragweed, mugwort, sunflowers, chrysanthemums, asters, dandelions, zinnias, yarrow, sagebrush, tansy or other members of the Asteraceae family should be careful when taking Echinacea.
+Anyone with allergies to chamomile, ragweed, mugwort, sunflowers, chrysanthemums, asters, dandelions, zinnias, yarrow, sagebrush, tansy, or other members of the Asteraceae family should be careful when taking Echinacea.
 You should report to your physician and pharmacist if you are using Echinacea or any herbal supplements.

+You can also make your own echinacea tincture.
 In a glass pint jar, place 1/4 cup dried or ½-cup fresh finely chopped or crushed Echinacea flowers and leaves.
-Fresh Echinacea makes better tincture than dry, so if you have fresh leaves and flowers available, use them instead of dried.
+Fresh Echinacea makes better tincture than dry, so if you have fresh leaves and flowers available, use them instead of dried ones.
 Add one cut vodka (60% with dried Echinacea and 80-100% alcohol with fresh Echinacea).

-Instead of making tincture with leaves or flowers, you can use Echinacea roots.
-Grind one-cup fresh roots with two cups alcohol and create a pulpy mush.
+Instead of making tinctures with leaves or flowers, you can use Echinacea roots.
+Grind one cup of fresh roots with two cups of alcohol and create a pulpy mush.
 Continue, as you would do with leaves and flowers.

-Fill jar as completely as possible to keep out air and tightly screw a lid on the jar.
-To make sure that you know what you have in the jar, label the jar with herb name, date you made it, and the date you expect the tincture to be ready.
+Fill the jar as completely as possible to keep out air and tightly screw a lid on the jar.
+To make sure that you know what you have in the jar, label the jar with the herb's name, the date you made it, and the date you expect the tincture to be ready.
 You should store this in a cool dark cabinet.

-Leave in cool location for 4-6 weeks.
+Leave in a cool location for four to six weeks.
 You will need to shake the contents of the jar for the next 30 days.
 The longer this solution steeps, the stronger the tincture will be.
 You want the dark brown color because it indicates that the alcohol is absorbing the essential oils.
-After the 4-6 weeks, strain the vodka from the Echinacea by placing a layer of cheesecloth over a glass bowl.
-Allow to drain for a few minutes.
-Squeeze excess liquid from cheesecloth.
-Pour tincture into dark glass jars, label, and store in dark location
+After 4-6 weeks, strain the vodka from the Echinacea by placing a layer of cheesecloth over a glass bowl.
+Drain for a few minutes.
+Squeeze excess liquid from the cheesecloth.
+Pour the tincture into dark glass jars, label, and store in a dark location

 To use the tincture, at the first sign of a cold or flu symptoms, take ½ to ¾ teaspoons 3-4 times per day.
 Echinacea will not prevent a cold or the flu.
 Do not take for more than 8 weeks during a cold season.

-To make an Echinacea salve to use in the treatment of insect bites, grind Echinacea root into a coarse powder until you have a cup of powder.
+To make an Echinacea salve to use to treat insect bites, grind dried Echinacea root into a coarse powder until you have a cup of powder.
 Next, add enough 70% ethanol to dampen the powder and leave it to sit overnight.
 Blend in three parts fat to one part root powder.
 If you use olive oil, you can simply add it.
-If you add a fat that is solid at room temperature such as coconut oil, lard or ghee, melt first at low heat and add it to the powder in the blender.
+If you add fat that is solid at room temperature such as coconut oil, lard, or ghee, melt first at low heat and add it to the powder in the blender.
 Blend for ten minutes at a high speed, transfer the mixture to a double boiler, and heat it at a low temperature until the alcohol dissipates.
-This may take 1-2 hours.
+This may take one to two hours.
 (Removing all of the alcohol is not critical.
 A small amount left will act as a preservative.

-Once the alcohol is removed, filter the mixture though cheesecloth and press the Echinacea infused oil from the Echinacea root powder.
+Once the alcohol is removed, filter the mixture through cheesecloth and press the Echinacea-infused oil from the Echinacea root powder.
 Discard the Echinacea root powder.
-Reheat the oil and add grated bees wax to create the desired consistency.
+Reheat the oil and add the grated beeswax to create the desired consistency.

 This article is not meant as medical advice.
 Any medical issues should be addressed by qualified medical personnel.